harikrishkk/linkedin-referrer/README.md

 - Responsive - ( of course )
 - Zero custom styles added - Pure tailwind classes used for development.
 - React hooks & contexts used along with react-hooks-form library , smooth scroll to top library and utilizing HarperDb authentication & tokens.
+- Pretty great Lighthouse scores in Desktop and mobile ( Yes, performance is a must! )

 ## Further feature add-ons projected